 Now, it’s time for mixing the salt you got.
 I’d pour in deionized water in the bucket first.
 Keep the size of your aquarium in mind and pour in reef salt according to the quantity mentioned by the manufacturer on the package.
 Use the stirring tool and mix the salt with water.
 Monitor the temperature while you do it.
 Next thing to do is to keep the mix undisturbed for a night.
 This will allow the mixture to settle down.

 Before you pour the mix into an aquarium, monitor the temperature again just to be safe.
+Measure the salinity carefully with a hydrometer or refractometer.
 The temperature of the mix should be same (or at least near) as the aquarium water.